chiabingxuan/Celebrity-Facial-Recognition-AI/README.md

 Firstly, make sure you get the pretrained state dict (`celebrity_recognition_model.pth`) and the image data (`full_data.zip`) from [here](https://drive.google.com/drive/folders/1C2Z8bg6KHHdtmWkwpubrsvrwxxnZhmtf?usp=sharing).
 On Google Drive, create a folder named `celebrity_recognition_ai` within My Drive and place the two files inside this folder.

 ### Use the pretrained model
+In `celebrity_recognition_project.ipynb`:
 1. Run code chunks 1, 2b and 3
 2. Run code chunks 7 - 9

 ### Train and test your own model
+In `celebrity_recognition_project.ipynb`:
 1. Run code chunks 1 - 6 (Training phase)
    * If you wish to handle a small dataset from only 4 celebrities: Run code chunk 2a
    * If you wish to handle the full data from all 105 celebrities: Run code chunk 2b
 3. Run code chunks 8 - 9 (Testing phase)

+**Note:** In code chunk 9, the model will attempt to carry out custom image prediction.
+Before running this code chunk, place all your custom images of celebrities (either .jpg, .jpeg or .png format) inside the same `celebrity_recognition_ai` folder on Google Drive.
+For better performance, do ensure that each custom image is cropped such that only the celebrity's face is being shown.